 Holiday Shop at Bazaars and Craft Fairs

 Holiday bazaars and craft fairs large and small take place throughout Seattle and surrounding cities.
 If you want to get your holiday shopping done in a less commercial atmosphere, or are just looking for a way to absorb the holiday season, these events are a lot of fun.
 And while it’s not tough at all to find these events at local schools, hotel ballrooms, churches and the like, if what you seek are larger events, look no further.
 On December 1 and 2 at the Phinney Center, the Annual Winter Festival & Crafts Fair brings in more than 120 artists and crafters, entertainment, food and more.
-You can also catch Urban Craft Uprising’s Winter Show at Seattle Center on December 1 and 2.
-Another biggie is Urban Craft Uprising’s holiday market at Westlake Park, which takes place December 7, 14, and 21.
+You can also catch Urban Craft Uprising’s Winter Show at Seattle Center on December 6-8.
+Another biggie is Urban Craft Uprising’s holiday market at Westlake Park, which takes place throughout December.

 The Festival of Trees is an umbrella event that includes a few happenings under it.
 The Festival of Trees Gala takes place on November 23 at the Fairmont Olympic Hotel to raise funds for Seattle Children’s Hospital.
 On November 24 from 1-4 p.m., the Festival of Trees Celebration is a free family-friendly event with story tellers for kids, choir performances, cookies, Santa photos, and more, all surrounded by designer-decorated Christmas trees.
 And then from November 23-December 4, pop into the Fairmont lobby to view the beautiful trees before many of them go to their new owners for the holiday season.